tentaclenotsoft/node-catbox/README.md

     - `short` - Short code or url of album to be edited
     - `title` - New album title
     - `description` - New album description
-    - `files` - Name or url of files to add or keep to your album, if you do not add the files in the array they will be removed from the album
+    - `files` - Name or url of files to add to your album

-This method is very sensitive, so use it wisely.

 ### addFilesAlbum(options)
 Add files to an album